Kadian Detox

 Kadian withdrawal can occur in a number of ways and for a number of reasons.
 Here are a few common scenarios.

-- A person takes Kadian while pregnant, and when the baby is born, withdrawal symptoms occur because the baby is no longer exposed to the drug.
+• A person takes Kadian while pregnant, and when the baby is born, the baby experiences withdrawal symptoms because the baby is no longer exposed to the drug.

 This last issue is known as neonatal abstinence syndrome and can be very dangerous, even deadly.
 Though opioid withdrawal is considered to be one of the less dangerous types of substance withdrawal, it can still cause serious problems for the individual affected.